Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 4. Store the vacuum-sealed salmon in the freezer for up to 3 months or in the refrigerator for up to 2 weeks.

-By following these best practices for storing your smoked fish preserving and easy smoked salmon, you can enjoy the delicious results of your hard work for weeks to come.
+By following these best practices for storing your smoked fish and preserving your easy smoked salmon, you can enjoy the delicious results of your hard work for weeks to come.

 Serving Suggestions